 The 10% holding in Manchester Airport Car Park (1) Limited is valued on the financial forecast in the original business case and adjusted for the impact of COVID-19 and the reduced passenger numbers at Manchester Airport as evidenced in the Council valuation of its shareholding in MAHL.
 The data is then adjusted by discount factors to allow for the fact that the shares are not publicly traded and that the Council holds a minority interest with no voting rights.

 The Council also holds units within the CCLA Property Fund.
 The fair value has been calculated using quoted share prices.
-All other long-term investments are carried at historic cost, as either a fair value cannot be established, or they are commercially sensitive.
+All other long-term investments are carried at historic cost, as these are the Council's investments in subsidiaries and associates.
 The total value of the other long-term investments at 31 March 2021 is £3.760m.